clumsycomputer/bow/README.md

 - can declare additional generics and parameters

-- declares base root function
+- declares base function, (root or medium)

-- can provide generics to root function
+- can provide generics to base function

-- provides parameters
+- provides partial parameters

 #### final